Prerequisites for the Nodinite Install and Update Tool

-When you install Nodinite Install and Update Tool running the Windows Installer (.MSI) a is assigned an IIS App Pool.
+When you install the Nodinite Install and Update Tool (executing the Windows Installer .MSI) the specified account is assigned a new IIS App Pool.
 This IIS App Pool is set to run with ASP.NET Impersonation and all consumers of the Install and Update Tool will be impersonated to this dedicated Windows Service account.
 For anyone to use the Install and Update Tool access rights must be assigned.

 If the impersonated service account for IIS App Pool is not a local administrator then the Windows Domain account must be added to the local 'IIS_IUSRS' group.
 The account used must also be assigned certain SQL Rights, see next paragraph.